Optimal consumption with loss aversion and reference to past spending maximum: Introduction

-Our aim is to solve this stochastic control problem by dynamic programming arguments and the PDE approach.
-However, the non-concave utility causes new troubles in solving the HJB variational inequality heuristically.
-In response to this, we propose to focus on the realization utility $U(c-\lambda h)$ for each fixed $\lambda h$ and the control constraint $0\leq c\leq h$ and consider the concave envelope of $U(x-\lambda h)$ only with respect to the variable $0\leq x\leq h$ on the strength of concavification principle.
-Similar to Deng et al. \cite{DengLiPY2020arXiv}, by considering both the wealth level $x$ and reference level $h$ as state variables, we can derive the auxiliary HJB variational inequality in the piecewise form based on the decomposition of the domain $(x,h)\in\mathbb{R}_+^2$ when the feedback optimal consumption: (i) equals 0; (ii) lies between 0 and past spending maximum; (iii) coincides with the past spending peak.
-By utilizing the dual transformation only with respect to the wealth variable $x$ and treating the reference variable $h$ as a parameter, we arrive at a piecewise dual ODE problem in different regions.
-Together with some intrinsic boundary conditions and smooth-fit conditions, we are able to solve the piecewise ODE problem.
-In contrast to the exponential utility in Deng et al. \cite{DengLiPY2020arXiv}, the concave envelope function in the current setting has no explicit form, which complicates the smooth fit arguments significantly.
+As opposed to the exponential utility in Deng et al. \cite{DengLiPY2020arXiv}, the concave envelope function in the current setting has no explicit form, which complicates the smooth fit arguments significantly.
 As a direct consequence, all coefficient functions in the solution to the dual ODE contain are implicit functions of the reference variable $h$.
 After the inverse transform, all boundary curves separating different regions can still be expressed as thresholds of the wealth variable, albeit implicitly.
 The feedback optimal controls can also be derived analytically in terms of $x$ and $h$, in which the optimal consumption may exhibit jumps.
 On account of the specific feedback form of optimal consumption in each region, the verification theorem on the optimality and concavification principle can be rigorously proved, giving the desired equivalence between the original problem and the auxiliary one using the concave envelope of the realization utility.
 When $U(x)$ in \eqref{eq: utility} is an S-shaped utility, it is interesting to observe that the optimal consumption $c_t^*$ exhibits a jump and it is either zero or above the reference $\lambda H^*_t$.
-That is, because the agent is risk-loving in the loss domain, she can never tolerate any positive consumption below the reference when the wealth is not sufficient and will prefer to stop consumption right away to accumulate more capital from the financial market to sustain her future high consumption.
+That is, because the agent is risk-loving in the loss domain, she can never tolerate any positive consumption below the reference when the wealth is not sufficient and prefers to stop consumption right away to accumulate more capital from the financial market to sustain her future high consumption.

 The rest of the paper is organized as follows.
 Section \ref{sec: formulate} introduces the market model and the optimal consumption problem under the two-part utility with reference to past spending maximum.
 By considering the concave envelope of the utility function, we transform the original problem into an equivalent control problem.
 In Section \ref{sec: main}, we solve the auxiliary HJB variational inequality.
 The optimal controls for the original problem are obtained in piecewise feedback form across different regions and all boundary curves are derived analytically.
 Section \ref{sec: long_run} presents some quantitative properties of the optimal controls and some numerical sensitivity analysis and their financial implications.
 In Section \ref{sec: proof}, we prove the verification theorem on optimality and concavification principle as well as some auxiliary results in previous sections.